Free Consultation. Free Finance Assessment. No Obligation.

 Smart Strategies and Solutions

-The most successful GP surgery purchases in 2025 are those that present a clear, strategically packaged case to lenders.
+The most successful GP surgery purchases are those that present a clear, strategically packaged case to lenders.
 One effective approach is ensuring the application focuses on the strength of NHS income.
 Lenders respond particularly well when the case narrative clearly explains the contractual security, operational significance, and financial reliability of NHS-backed funding.

 Another strategy is aligning acquisition with planned improvements.
 Many surgeries choose to modernise their buildings at the same time they purchase them.
 When packaged correctly, lenders often provide additional funds above the purchase price for refurbishment, expansion, or compliance upgrades, all under a single loan facility.